-It is very difficult to extract the multimedia specific requirements out of the set of applications and tools.
-However, in this context we will (1) survey and categorize the whole set of known multimedia applications and (2) to derive from each category the key requirements.
+It is very difficult to extract the specific multimedia requirements out of the set of applications and tools.
+However, in the following text we will (1) survey and categorize the whole set of known multimedia applications and (2) to derive from each category the key requirements.
 Hence, we ordered the applications according to the respective function in the media processing chain starting with the capture items and ending with the interaction and communication process.